himanshu-kr7/himanshu-kr7/README.md

-## Himanshu Kumar
+### Himanshu Kumar

 M.Tech in Artificial Intelligence at **IIT Patna**.
-I build ML systems where understanding *why* a model made a prediction matters as much as the prediction itself — currently graph-based, mostly biomedical, increasingly LLM-adjacent.
+I build ML systems where understanding *why* a model made a prediction matters as much as the prediction itself.

-**📬 Open to AI/ML Engineering and Data Science roles.**

 ---
 ### Currently building